Prepare for Surgery

 Yes!
 Your expert medical care team will meet with you prior to surgery, after weight loss surgery and as needed to discuss exercise and diet requirements.
 Before you undergo weight loss surgery, it is likely that your care team will prescribe a diet and exercise program that will help you to prepare for your bariatric surgery.

 In addition to meeting with your bariatric surgeon, you will have a one on one meeting with a dietitian to assess your weight loss history and provide you with information on nutrition expectations and required changes in eating behavior that are necessary for your success after bariatric surgery.
 The dietitian will help you develop a customized plan that will help you to safely and effectively achieve your weight loss goals through diet after bariatric surgery.
-You will also attend a class where nurses will discuss more healthy eating tips, ways to avoid nutritional deficiencies as well as the benefits and risks associated with your particular surgery.
+You will also attend classes where you will be taught how to avoid nutritional deficiencies as well as the benefits and risks associated with your particular surgery.

 How long after bariatric surgery before I can return to work?

-Most individuals return to work 4 to 6 weeks after bariatric surgery.
+Most individuals return to work 2-4 weeks after bariatric surgery.
 However, complete participation in pre-surgical activities will vary according to your physical condition, the specific activity as well as the weight loss surgery that you selected.
-Patients that have a minimally-invasive laparoscopic approach, may be able to return to their daily activities 3-4 weeks post weight loss surgery.

 Your care team will continue to monitor your progress and make recommendations based on your specific case.